 New Infiltrometer Helps City of Pittsburgh Limit Traditional Stormwater Infrastructure

-Though difficult and expensive to repair, the brick-paved streets that still exist in some Pittsburgh, Pennsylvania neighborhoods are a treasure worth preserving, according to the City of Pittsburgh.
+Though difficult and expensive to restore, the brick-paved streets that still exist in some Pittsburgh, Pennsylvania neighborhoods are a treasure worth preserving, according to the City of Pittsburgh.
 Dellrose Street, an aging, 900 ft. long, brick road, was in need of repair, but the city of Pittsburgh wanted to limit traditional stormwater infrastructure, such as pipes and catch basins.

 To save the aesthetics of the neighborhood, they hired ms consultants, inc. to design a permeable paver solution for controlling stormwater runoff volumes and peak runoff rates that would traditionally be routed off-site via storm sewers.
 Jason Borne, a stormwater engineer for ms consultants who worked on the project says, “What we try to do is understand the in situ infiltration potential of the subsoils to determine the most efficient natural processes for attenuating flows; either through infiltrating excess water volume back into the soil or through slow-release off-site.”
 He used the SATURO Infiltrometer to get an idea of how urban fill material would infiltrate water.